From air force base to shopping center

 Several of these buildings are located in the area of Stockholm Quality Outlet.
 All buildings with a yellow-plaster facade are protected by cultural heritage preservation laws.
 Among the properties are ten buildings that were originally used for the air flotilla.
 They were built between 1939 and 1943 in true functionalist style.
 A cultural-historical assessment was carried out by Järfälla municipality’s cultural secretary in consultation with the city architect’s office, and of the military buildings, the following are rated of high conservation value:

 The depot (today: Kavat, and formerly Odd Molly)

 The depot was the central repository for the air base: all the equipment for aviation, signaling, construction and medical support that the flotilla needed was stored and sent out from here.
 It was also where the guns were kept.
 From this building, air force soldier Bo Pettersson retrieved his first machine gun in 1953, a green-lacquered M/45 Carl Gustaf.
 Bo had to buy his own padlock for a weapon locker he was responsible for, but ammunition for the weapon was held centrally, in special weapons cases.
 The aviation depot also had a workshop for safety equipment and parachute packing, as well as staff accommodation.

 The building was rebuilt for Stockholm Quality Outlet in 1997-98.

-The guard and detention building (today: a restaurant)
+The guard and detention building (today: a Food hall)

 The construction of the guard and detention building began in 1938 and was completed in 1939, while the tower was added during development works in 1943.
 For over 35 years, it was home to the conscript guard and the fire brigade.
 The flotilla’s police unit and conscripts served here.
 This was also where you might be held if you broke the rules.
 Maybe you had flown without permission, or maybe been up to no good the city?
 If so, you could have wound up behind bars here, under the supervision of the guard force.